Different delivery, one message to Greece's new leaders

 "We talked less about technical solutions and more about language and common values, and how to use European institutions to find a common solution," Padoan said in the interview with Italian daily L'Avvenire on Friday.

-In Brussels, European Commission President Jean-Claude Juncker was affectionate towards Tsipras, kissing him on the cheek and taking the new Greek leader by hand.
+In Brussels, European Commission President Jean-Claude Juncker was affectionate toward Tsipras, kissing him on the cheek and taking the new Greek leader by hand.

 Behind the cameras, the 60-year-old Juncker offered the younger Tsipras a tutorial on the ins and outs of the European Union, according to one European official.